Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 That wasn’t always the case, though.
 Since European settlers came to the area, Buckley Island has been home to an amusement park, a working farm, and a sanitarium known as the Pestilence House, where chronically ill and diseased patients were sent to recover, or more often, to die.
-We wandered around a bit and admired the views of Marietta, but I’d love to explore more of Buckley Island.
+We wandered around a bit and admired the views of Marietta, and then headed back out on the water.

 Explore Marietta on Two Wheels

 Marietta has a thoroughly walkable downtown, allowing visitors to take advantage of dining, lodging, shopping, and cultural attractions without getting into their car.
 If you want to explore a little farther afield and get a nice workout, I urge you to consider biking around town.
 Bring your own, or pop into Marietta Adventure Company and rent a bike and helmet for the day.